winstring/AlphaFactorX/README.md

 # AlphaFactorX

-> AlphaFactorX is a factor development framework focusing on simplicity, flexibility and maintainability.
+> AlphaFactorX is an alpha factor development framework focusing on simplicity, flexibility and maintainability.

 ## 1. Features